10 Best Camcorder Batteries

 Maintenance and Longevity

 Lithium-ion batteries degrade faster when stored at full charge in hot environments.
 If you will not be shooting for several weeks, store your camcorder batteries at roughly half charge in a cool, dry place.
 Avoid letting packs drain to zero repeatedly; deep discharges can trigger protection circuits that render the battery unusable.
-For V-mount and Gold Mount batteries, occasional calibration—running the pack down until the camera shuts off, then charging to full—can help the internal fuel gauge remain accurate.
+For V-mount and Gold Mount batteries, occasional calibration, running the pack down until the camera shuts off and then charging to full, can help the internal fuel gauge stay accurate.
 Clean contacts gently with a dry cloth if you notice intermittent power drops.

 Reliability Signals to Watch For